germanattanasio/speech-ios-sdk/README.md

 Installation
 ------------

-The SDK can be installed using [Cocoapods](https://cocoapods.org/) by adding the 'Watson-iOS-SDK' pod.

 **Using the framework**

-1. Download the watsonsdk.framework.zip and unzip it somewhere convenient
+1. Download the [watsonsdk.framework.zip](https://git.hursley.ibm.com/w3bluemix/WatsoniOSSpeechSDK/blob/master/watsonsdk.framework.zip) and unzip it somewhere convenient
 2. Once unzipped drag the watsonsdk.framework folder into your xcode project view under the Frameworks folder.

 Some additional iOS standard frameworks must be added.